ljvmiranda921/ljvmiranda921.github.io/research/index.md

 permalink: /research/
 ---

-I'm broadly interested in data-centric approaches to building equitable language technologies for all.
-My work spans topics such as **low-resource and multilingual NLP**, **language model adaptation**, and **data-centric AI**.
+I'm interested in how data-centric approaches can systematically improve the construction of NLP datasets and their impact on downstream model performance.
+The hope is, we can improve model performance through rigorous and efficient annotation, analysis of annotator disagreements, and comprehensive benchmarking.

+- **Preference data for post-training LMs**:
+    We often use preference data to align LMs with human values, yet it is a highly-subjective task for humans and even LLM judges.
+    [Selectively choosing instances]() where humans or LLMs are good at is important, as well as [improving the benchmarks](https://arxiv.org/abs/2403.13787) used to evaluate the reward models trained on these datasets.

+- **NLP resources and evaluation**:

+- **Data-centric perspectives in NLP**:

-You can also check my [Google Scholar](https://scholar.google.co.jp/citations?user=2RtnNKEAAAAJ&hl=en) and [Semantic Scholar](https://www.semanticscholar.org/author/Lester-James-V.-Miranda/13614871) profiles for more info.
+You can also check my [Google Scholar](https://scholar.google.co.jp/citations?user=2RtnNKEAAAAJ&hl=en) and [Semantic Scholar](https://www.semanticscholar.org/author/Lester-James-V.-Miranda/13614871) profiles for more information.
 Items marked with a star (&#9733;) are representative of my current interests.

+&nbsp;

+---

+&nbsp;

 ### 2024